With peppers in peak season right now, give this fabulous recipe a try with the added pizzaz of fragrant fennel.

 Fennel powder for fresh fragrant flavor

 Fennel powder is what adds a unique spice in this recipe.
 Truth be told, I rarely use fennel seeds or fennel powder, but it really is a wonderful spice that adds a freshness to any Indian curry.
-With peppers in peak season right now, give this fabulous recipe a try with the added pizzaz of fragrant fennel.

 Bell Pepper Potato & Paneer Vegetable Sabzi